goinvo/US-Healthcare-Mottos/README.md

 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/40c15559-1dbc-421c-bbaf-40adf669912f" width="300" height="300">
 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/93cf81e5-e8b1-4606-aad8-b797e9590c7b" width="300" height="300">

-According to HIPAA (Health Insurance Portability and Accountability Act), covered entities and their business associates are responsible for protecting against the criminal use of health data.
-Covered entities include healthcare providers, health plans, and healthcare clearinghouses.
-Business associates are individuals or entities that perform services on behalf of covered entities and involve the use or disclosure of protected health information (PHI).
-These entities are required to implement appropriate safeguards to ensure the confidentiality, integrity, and availability of PHI, protecting it from unauthorized access, use, or disclosure for criminal purposes.
+According to HIPAA (Health Insurance Portability and Accountability Act), covered entities and their business associates are responsible for implementing appropriate safeguards to ensure the confidentiality, integrity, and availability of PHI, protecting it from unauthorized access, use, or disclosure for criminal purposes.
 This includes measures such as data encryption, access controls, security training, and regular risk assessments.

 ### 6. Patients Make Their Own Decisions
 ###### Nothing About the Patient, Without the Patient.